Optional Practical Training STEM Extension

 - Must have a STEM Degree

-- Must be from a U.S. accredited institution issued within the last 10 years
+- Must be from a U.S. accredited institution issued with the last 10 years

-- Must be from a SEVP certified school
+- Must be from a currently SEVP certified school

 - Must be in the STEM field (CIP code must currently be on DHS' Designated Degree Program List)

-- Can have up to two STEM Extensions per lifetime; but only once per education level (i.e. one for a Bachelor’s degree and a second for a Master’s degree) If pursuing a second STEM Extension, degree must be at a higher level (e.g. you can’t complete a master’s degree, receive an OPT STEM Extension and then pursue a second OPT STEM Extension after completing another bachelor’s degree)
+- Can have up to two STEM Extensions per lifetime, but only once per education level (i.e. one for a bachelor's degree and a second for a master's degree).
+If pursuing a second STEM Extension, degree must be at a higher level (e.g. You can’t complete a master's degree, receive an OPT STEM Extension, and then pursue a second OPT STEM Extension after completing a bachelor's degree)